Evenity (Romosozumab)

 Pregnancy and Breastfeeding

-Evenity has not been tested in pregnant women and is not intended for use during pregnancy.
-It’s unknown if Evenity passes into breast milk.
-Tell your doctor if you’re pregnant, planning to become pregnant, or breastfeeding.
+Evenity has not been tested in pregnant women and is not recommended during pregnancy.
+It is unknown if it passes into breast milk.

 Drug Interactions